Archips/boot2root/Walkthrough2.md

 - **uname -a**

 This command display system information such as details about the kernel used by the system.
-This could be useful, we cna check if this kernel version is vulnerable to privilege escalation.
+This could be useful, we can check if this kernel version is vulnerable to privilege escalation.

 ```
 zaz@BornToSecHackMe:~$ uname -a